USS Thresher (SS-200): Eleventh and twelfth

 The third ship started firing on Thresher with deck guns, passing down the port side at 800 yd.
 With the submarine now readily visible, and her stern tubes dry, Thresher dove as bullets from the approaching escort splashed nearby.
 Thresher counted some 20 explosions from depth charges before the patrol craft left an hour later.
 Upon surfacing, Thresher was again alone and set off to patrol along the Singapore-to-Japan trade route.

 On 26 January, Thresher made radar contact with a small convoy and soon spotted two ships steaming along beneath the overcast night skies.
 At 00:11, Thresher fired three bow torpedoes at a 1,266-ton freighter, then cleared the area.
 Her "fish" scored a bullseye, and the quarry disappeared within a minute.
 A second spread, 35 seconds after the first, claimed a 2,205-ton freighter.
 A third target made off to the south at high speed, "spraying the ocean with five-inch ammunition".
 Resuming the approach at 00:20, Thresher doggedly tailed the Japanese ship for four hours before reaching a favorable attack position.
 Firing her last torpedoes at 04:46, Thresher began to build up speed and had just commenced a turn when one torpedo struck the enemy ship, causing a tremendous explosion.
 The blast slowed the freighter, but its tremendous concussion stopped Thresher dead in the water.
 All four main engine overspeed trips were actuated; cork insulation flew; lights broke; clocks stopped; and water poured down the antenna trunk.
 By the time Thresher regained battle readiness, the enemy was too far away to encourage further pursuit.
 Well within the range of shore-based aircraft, Thresher quit the chase.
-Escorts, alerted to the fact an American submarine was prowling in the vicinity, arrived on the scene and conducted a three-hour-long, futile, depth-charging.
+Escorts, alerted to the fact that an American submarine was prowling in the vicinity, arrived on the scene and conducted a three-hour-long, futile depth-charging.

-On 28 and 29 January, Thresher patrolled the Formosa-to-Palau route, in the Luzon Strait, before returning via Midway Island to Pearl Harbor where she arrived on 18 February.
+On 28 and 29 January, Thresher patrolled the Formosa-to-Palau route, in the Luzon Strait, before returning via Midway Island to Pearl Harbor, where she arrived on 18 February.
 There, Lieutenant Commander MacMillan was awarded the Navy Cross for his aggressive action during the patrol.

 Thresher went to sea again on 18 March 1944, departing Pearl Harbor for the central Caroline Islands.
 She remained on air-sea rescue ("lifeguard") station during American carrier strikes on Truk, bombarded Oroluk Atoll on 11 April, and photographed islands in that group.
 The boat played "hide and seek" with numerous enemy aircraft and witnessed several American bombing raids on Truk.
-She sighted only two enemy ships and was unable to attack either, before she returned to Pearl Harbor on 8 May.
+She sighted only two enemy ships and was unable to attack either before she returned to Pearl Harbor on 8 May.